-- Ask questions when you are having difficulty understanding a class concept or not making progress on a homework problem. - Ask questions early and often (I will gently let you know if you are overdoing it.) - Writing programs can be a notorious time-eater.
-Sometimes a very small issue can take a long time to locate and fix, especially if you do not ask for help. - Later concepts are built upon earlier concepts as the course progresses -- if you ask as soon as you realize that some concept is not clear to you, that can help keep you from falling behind. - Keep backups of your CS 111 files; if I cannot open one of your submitted lab exercise or homework files, I may need you to re-submit it or to e-mail it to me. - If you have not completed a lab exercise or homework problem by its deadline, submit whatever you have done up to that point, even if it is not complete. - Remember, as noted earlier in this syllabus, submitting something by a homework's deadline gives you the possibility of submitting improved versions and attempts at other of its problems after the deadline, up until example solutions are posted, before each Exam. - Submitting what you have by the deadline shows that you have started, and might allow me to give you feedback based on what you have done so far. - Note that significant credit is given for following the design recipe steps, to encourage good programming habits. - I believe in partial credit on homeworks, believing that if you have at least started working on a problem, any eventual posted example solution will be more helpful/understandable than if you have not. - Take the opportunity to learn how to write your own thoughts; don't plagiarize.
+- Likewise, include CS 328 along with a description of your e-mail in the Subject: line of all class-related e-mails that you send to me. - Start working on homework assignments as soon as they are posted, submitting frequently.
+This gives you time to ask questions if you run into problems. - Why spend 4 hours struggling with a frustrating roadblock the night before the homework assignment is due, when you can spend 10 minutes composing an e-mail early in the week, work on other problems while waiting for the answer, and then get a reply that makes everything clearer as soon as you read it? - Ask questions when you are having difficulty understanding a class concept or not making progress on a homework problem. - Ask questions early and often (I will gently let you know if you are overdoing it.) - Writing programs can be a notorious time-eater.
+Programming (and debugging!) on multiple tiers does not make this less time-consuming!
+Sometimes a very small issue can take a long time to locate and fix, especially if you do not ask for help. - Later concepts are built upon earlier concepts as the course progresses -- if you ask as soon as you realize that some concept is not clear to you, that can help keep you from falling behind. - Keep backups of your CS 328 files; if I cannot open one of your submitted lab exercise or homework files, I may need you to re-submit it or to e-mail it to me. - If you have not completed a lab exercise or homework problem by its deadline, submit whatever you have done up to that point, even if it is not complete. - Remember, as noted earlier in this syllabus, submitting something by the deadline gives you the possibility of submitting improved versions and attempts at other of its problems after the deadline, up until example solutions are posted, before each Exam. - Submitting what you have by the deadline shows that you have started, and might allow me to give you feedback based on what you have done so far. - I believe in partial credit on homeworks, believing that if you have at least started working on a problem, any eventual posted example solution will be more helpful/understandable than if you have not. - Take the opportunity to learn how to write your own thoughts; don't plagiarize.
 Be sure to give credit where credit is due and cite your sources. - If example solutions for selected homework problems are posted, read those over and compare them to how you approached those problems.
 Be sure to ask me if you have any questions as a result! - When grades are posted to the course Canvas website, check them and let me know about any discrepancies or issues.

-Class Culture
+Class Culture\